Understanding Betting Season Win Totals

 NCAAB (College Basketball)

-College basketball regular season win totals are not available for every school.
+Not every school has options for betting on college basketball regular season win totals.
 Remember, there are more than 300 college basketball teams.
-Usually, you’ll find about 30-50 lines up focusing on the programs that are well-known and/or are expected to be competitive in the coming season.
+Usually, you’ll find about 30-50 lines focusing on the programs that are well-known and/or are expected to be competitive in the coming season.

 How Sportsbooks Grade Regular Season Win Totals